What Depression Teaches Us About Brain Health, Gratitude and Healing | Dr Kristin Francis

-From the science of gratitude to the simple power of going outside, this episode is a reminder that small actions can make a big difference—and that no one needs to walk through it alone.
+From the science of gratitude to the simple power of going outside, this episode is a reminder that small actions can make a meaningful difference and that no one needs to walk through it alone.

 🧠 Mental Health Is Brain Health – Why we need to treat the brain like any other organ, and how stigma is holding us back from healing.